RBVI/stringApp/doc_automation.md

 `string show glass`

-Show the glass ball effect on the nodes.
+Shows the glass ball effect on the nodes.

 [List of commands](#list-of-commands) - [List of Visual properties commands](#visual-properties)